gdbroman/broman.blog/_posts/2020-01-08-economic-machine-ray-dalio.md

 category: "technical"
 ---

-This is a summary of Ray Dalio’s educational video _How the Economic Machine Works_.
-It’s worth a watch.
-But if you don’t have 30 minutes — you can read this quick summary instead.

-Note: this is a simplified summary of an already simplified model.
-Take it with a grain of salt and enjoy!

----

 What’s the economic machine and how does it work?
 Few know and those who do, seldom agree with each other.

 Ray Dalio is the founder of the world’s biggest hedge fund firm, Bridgewater Associates which manages over $160 billion.
 Here’s what he thinks.
+[1]

-## The constituents
+## The Constituents

 The economy is built by a few simple pieces and many transactions.
 The transactions are driven by human nature and create three fundamental forces which drive the economy: